 The Orabank group can call on a process intended to pass on financial, economic, environmental and social information to stakeholders.
 The purpose of this transparency is to show them our policies and governance, along with our roll-out plans and performance measures.

-Every year, an annual report on our operations is produced, and an integrated annual report has been published for the 2016 fiscal year.
-The previous report on our operations was published in 2016.
+Every year, an annual report on our operations is produced.
+The previous report on our operations was published in 2018 for the fiscal year 2017.
 Our reporting seeks to be progressive.
 Since 2016, we have been applying the latest version of the new GRI standards as a frame of reference, since it is the most used and recognised reporting framework in the world.

 We have also respected the IIRC principles in producing our first integrated report to present the Orabank group’s overall performance.
 Our long-term vision encourages us to be pro-active, and to remain vigilant as regards environmental and social issues.